SwethaGodi/PythonTraining/README.md

 print(f"Output ofisdigit:: {var.isdigit()}")

-#join(iterable)   Joins elements of an iterable with the string as a separator
+#join()   Joins elements of an iterable with the string as a separator

 words = ["Hello", "World"]
 print(f"Output of join:: {" ".join(words)}")